Koriit/EventDispatcher/README.md

 This library **does not** aim to be general purpose library or cover all your possible needs.
 What this library **does** aim to be is perfect choice for those who use PHP-DI and perfer to use [PHP Definitions](http://php-di.org/doc/php-definitions.html).

+The goal is to create as decoupled code as possible.
+The code that uses the dispatcher may not know its listeners, and the other way around, the listeners may not even know that they are actually used as listeners!

 Install
 -------